-Converged learning, also known as HyFlex, is the mode of instruction where some students are in-person in the classroom, while other students join online/remotely for the same synchronous class meeting.
+Converged learning is a mode of instruction in which some students attend in-person in the classroom, while other students participate online/remotely in the same synchronous class meeting.
 Faculty members may choose this format in order to: offer a class to students who are not able to be on campus; provide students the flexibility of having two ways to attend class; or offer additional in-person learning opportunities for students.
 DCS has designed select classrooms at Rutgers–New Brunswick to support converged learning, providing a high-quality experience that promotes student engagement, regardless of how students choose to attend class.
 In addition to providing classrooms specifically tailored to converged instruction, DCS collects and disseminates best teaching practices for this mode of instruction, and provides personalized support for faculty, as they design, organize, and conduct their classes.
 For details on DCS support for converged learning, please view the sections below.

 Spaces for Converged Learning

-DCS's Synchronous Learning Spaces (SLSs) are the ideal rooms for converged learning.
-Every SLS includes (click on each attribute for more information):
+DCS's Videoconference & Lecture Capture (Presenter & Audience) are the ideal rooms for converged learning.
+Each of these rooms includes (click on each attribute for more information):

 Student-facing cameras are installed at the front of the room and capture the entire audience.
 Instructors can choose to use these cameras if they are teaching remotely in order to view their students, or if they are engaged in discussion and want remote students and in-room students to see each other.
 Because student-facing cameras are mounted within the sight-lines of the front of the room displays, when students in the classroom look at the displays it appears as if they are looking at the remote participants.